-This may be in previous employment, volunteer work, or appropriate practicum placements.
+Write a short description/paragraph for each setting/task for which you will be counting helping hours, the number of hours gained from that task/setting, and upload it to Taskstream.
+Helping hours may be gained from previous employment, volunteer work, or appropriate practicum placements.
 If you have other kinds of experience that might apply, check with your advisor about including that experience.